snare/voltron/README.md

 Development
 -----------

 I initially hacked this together in a night as a "do the bare minimum to make my life better" project, as larger projects of this nature that I start never get finished.
-A few people have expressed interest in it, so I've added a few bits and pieces to it and will probably continue to add to it occasionally.

-Things I probably will do at some stage in the not too distant future:

-* Better colour support throughout all views like in the register view
-* Do something better than use Pygments with the sucky GDB lexer

-Feel free to add to it and send a pull request.
+I'm continuing development on this in an ad hoc fashion.
+If you have a feature request feel free to add it as an issue on github, or add it yourself and send a pull request.

 If you want to add a new view type you'll just need to add a new subclass of `TerminalView` (see the others for examples) that registers for updates and renders data for your own message type, and potentially add some code to `VoltronCommand`/`VoltronGDBCommand`/`VoltronLLDBCommand` to grab the necessary data and cram it into an update message.